List of The Flash characters: Hartley Rathaway / Pied Piper

 Hartley Rathaway / Pied Piper (portrayed by Andy Mientus; seasons 1–2, 6 and 9) is an embittered genius who used to work at S.T.A.R.
 Labs.
 The particle accelerator explosion gave him superhuman hearing, but he needed custom-made hearing aids to help control his new power.
 He was also estranged from his parents after he came out.
 Following these, he developed sonic gloves and became a criminal calling himself the "Pied Piper".
 He is initially Cisco's rival as he was Thawne's former protégé.
 As a result of timeline changes, Hartley is an ally to Team Flash and reconciled with his parents.
-In the post-Crisis timeline, Hartley is a metahuman with full sonic powers on top of his gloves but also an enemy to Team Flash since the Flash had destabilized his henchman/boyfriend Roderick Smith's molecules during one of their fights.
+In the post-Crisis timeline, Hartley is a metahuman with sonic powers and an enemy to Team Flash since the Flash had destabilized his henchman/boyfriend Roderick Smith's molecules during one of their fights.
 After combining their powers to defeat Godspeed, Team Flash was able to save Roderick while Hartley forgave Barry.
 Later, Hartley's gauntlets are stolen by the Rogues, and he allies with Team Flash to retrieve them and defeat the Red Death.